 Notable releases: Mr. Morale & the Big Steppers

 Y’all knew this was coming right?
 I mean, how could you not.
 The last time Kendrick Lamar dropped an album, XXXTentacion was just blowing up, Nipsey Hussle was getting ready to drop Victory Lap and Pop Smoke was still trying to get in the rap game.
 Five years later and those three rappers, representing a spectrum of the hip hop community, have passed, while Kendrick was in self-imposed exile going through some shit.

-Listen, Pusha T is my favourite rapper of all time and he might have just dropped his best solo album to date, but there’s no denying it: Kendrick Lamar is the best rapper of 2022.
+Listen, Pusha T is my favourite rapper of all time and he might have just dropped his best solo album to date with It’s Almost Dry, but there’s simply no denying it: Kendrick Lamar is the best rapper alive in 2022.